 Sohu.com Inc. (the "Company") was incorporated in Delaware, USA under the name of Internet Technologies China, Inc. The Company changed its name to Sohu.com Inc. in September 1999.
-The Company does not have any substantive operations of its own and substantially all of its primary business operations are conducted through its wholly owned subsidiaries, Sohu ITC Information Technology (Beijing) Co., Ltd., Sohu.com (Hong Kong) Limited, ChinaRen, Inc., and Sandhill Information Technology (Beijing) Co., Ltd. were acquired by the Company on October 18, 2000.
+The Company does not have any substantive operations of its own and substantially all of its primary business operations are conducted through its wholly owned subsidiaries, Sohu ITC Information Technology (Beijing) Co., Ltd., Sohu.com (Hong Kong) Limited, ChinaRen, Inc., and Sandhill Information Technology (Beijing) Co., Ltd. ChinaRen, Inc. and its wholly owned subsidiary Sandhill Information Technology (Beijing) Co., Ltd. were acquired by the Company on October 18, 2000.